Articles / Assessing fitness to drive for seizures and epilepsy

 • They have had six months of treatment after a first seizure

-• They’ve had acute symptomatic seizures, for example seizures due to a temporary illness, such as hyponatremia, or an infection such as meningitis
+• They’ve had acute symptomatic seizures, such as seizures due to a temporary illness, such as hyponatremia, or an infection like meningitis

 • Provoked seizures in a person with well-controlled epilepsy, which have been caused by a factor that can be reliably avoided (e.g. missed medication doses, certain medicines, alcohol etc)